zenonet/WebComposition/readme.md

 If you'd like to try out using WebComposition yourself, consider adding a reset button to the counter example above.<br>
 If you create other interesting stuff with this, you could create a pull request with a new example script.

+You can also try other examples from [the examples directory on github](https://github.com/zenonet/WebComposition/tree/master/Examples)

 If you want to learn more or look up something consider reading [the documentation](Documentation/index.md)

 ## What makes WebComposition unique?